Hullabalo/ComfyUI-Loop/README.md

 No additional dependencies are required.
 Search for 'Loop' in the ComfyUI Custom Nodes Manager or copy the ComfyUI-Loop folder into the Custom Nodes directory — and you're ready to go!

 ## Usage
-Have a look at the example workflow (json or .png), for up to date informations on usage and a working example.
+Have a look at the workflow (json or .png) in /example_workflow and the one-minute video, for up to date informations on usage and working example.
-- in  Load Image (LOOP) node browse for an image from **output folder** (or feed the field with its name e.g. 'image.png'). **Always** work on a copy of your source file (if you don't want it to be overwritten).
+**Always** work on a copy of your source file (if you don't want it to be overwritten).
-- Connect the path output from Load Image (LOOP) to the image_path input of Save Image (LOOP).
-- The mask input in Save Image (LOOP) is optional.
-- Enable save steps if you want to keep a copy of the file at each iteration.

 ## Limitations
 - No support for lists or batch inputs.